No Shanghai surprises after Drogba and Anelka depart

 Ivory Coast international Drogba concluded his brief spell in the Chinese Super League when he agreed to an 18-month contract with Turkish club Galatasaray on Monday, after Anelka had joined Italian giants Juventus on loan two days earlier.

-Both strikers appeared content to opt for the lure of European Champions League football over the reported $300,000 (190,439.92 pounds) per week salaries in one of Asia's fastest growing but still developing leagues.
+Both strikers appeared content to opt for the lure of European Champions League football over the reported $300,000 per week salaries in one of Asia's fastest growing but still developing leagues.

 "You know Chinese football is on the second or third level in Asia.
 They are not on the same level.
 So Anelka needs to play in a better team.
 So I don't feel any shock about his leaving," 31-year-old Shenhua fan Gu Zhonghua told Reuters.